 Before we get to that, however, please note that “frontline mental health troops—overwhelmed and underpaid social workers and therapists serving in poor communities—seem(ed) to respond with a collective ‘At last!’ when they hear(d) about the new diagnosis.”* Speaking as a “whelmed” (not over- or under-) and well-paid-enough therapist, I joined my sisters and brothers in rejoicing.
 However, here is what happened.

-The DSM-5® subcommittee overseeing “Posttraumatic” diagnoses, having done a thorough review of the evidence, came back with this: “The range of symptoms covered in the proposed criteria is too broad, . . . it would supersede not only PTSD, it would supersede all internalizing and externalizing disorders that appeared following interpersonal trauma and poor rearing.
+The DSM-5® subcommittee overseeing “Posttraumatic” diagnoses, having done a thorough review of the evidence, came back with this: “The range of symptoms covered in the proposed criteria is too broad, . . . it would supersede not only PTSD, but it would also supersede all internalizing and externalizing disorders that appeared following interpersonal trauma and poor rearing.
 Nearly any problem that followed childhood mistreatment would have to receive this new diagnosis.”* So, there you have it!